kapoko/scp-action/README.md

 *Warning:* although I'll try to keep it to a minimum, there might be breaking changes for the ```v0``` version of this action, until it hits `v1`.

-The action is writtin in Typescript so it runs immediately on Github's javascript runners without the need to build Docker images, which makes for FAST deployments 🚀.
+The action is written in Typescript so it runs immediately on Github's javascript runners without the need to build Docker images, which makes for FAST deployments 🚀.
 Uses [mscdex/ssh2](https://github.com/mscdex/ssh2).